PART ONE - PART TWO - PART THREE - PART FOUR

 As for those very shorts, the October 21 release of Looney Tunes Golden Collection Volume Six was a bittersweet event.
 Four more discs offered sixty newly remastered cartoons, including a number of rarities and fan favorites; but sadly, the sixth volume would also be the series's last.
 Though Warner Home Video never specified such in any of its promotional materials, Jerry Beck confirmed the end of the line long before its release date.
 The one silver lining to the disheartening news was that Warner still had a plan in place to continue remastering sixty cartoons a year, and that future releases wouldn't be "double-dipping" material from the Golden Collection series.
 The label knew there was still a consumer interest in the classic Looney Tunes films, but the reality was that later volumes in the Golden Collection series weren't selling in the numbers needed in order to justify producing multi-disc sets with newly assembled bonus materials.

 With only sixty (official) slots in this ultimate collection, and with some essential material still needed to be covered, space was limited.
 The set's first disc was no longer Bugs-themed but rather an "all-star" compilation with such gems as Hare Trigger, My Favorite Duck, Bear Fear, Dog Gone South, and a restored Crowing Pains with its original title sequence.
-Disc two focused primarily on wartime material, collecting some essential titles like Herr Meets Hare, Russian Rhapsody, and the rarely seen uncut version of The Ducktators.
+Disc two focused primarily on wartime material, collecting some noteworthy titles like Herr Meets Hare, Russian Rhapsody, and the rarely seen uncut version of The Ducktators.
+(Unfortunately, as approprate as it would be content-wise, Bugs Bunny Nips the Nips was still too much of a hot-button issue to be included on this collection.)
 Bosko and Buddy were spotlighted on the third disc in what the packaging called a "long-overdue Warner compilation" with the likes of Congo Jazz, The Booze Hangs High, Buddy's Beer Garden, and some very early Merrie Melodies.
 The Golden Collection series's absolute final disc contained nothing but celebrated one-shots including Horton Hatches the Egg, Chow Hound, The Hole Idea, Page Miss Glory, and even Norman Normal, marking the U.S. home video debut of a cartoon from the late 1960s Seven Arts period.

 With the Golden Collection series coming to an end, Warner Home Video next turned to some of the odds and ends left in the vault.
 A complete, vintage episode of The Road Runner Show would be included on the Saturday Morning Cartoons: 1960s Volume 2 two-disc set.